 I loved wholemeal pizza base from Dough It Yourself.
-It has added linseeds to it which makes it high in fibre and much healthier than normal pizza base.
-Being wholemeal, it also means it contains more vitamins and minerals than normal pizza base.
-Of course you could try and make it at home… if you have time.
+It has added linseeds to it which makes it high in fibre and much healthier than a normal pizza base.
+Being wholemeal, also means it contains more vitamins and minerals than a normal pizza base.
+Of course, you could try and make it at home… if you have time.
 Maybe one day I will give it a try.

-Making pizza healthier is not all about healthier base though.
-You should also use a variety of veg and when it comes to cheese, use the low fat version.
-In this recipe I used low fat mozzarella cheese with 10% fat.
+Making pizza healthier is not all about a healthier base though.
+You should also use a variety of veg and when it comes to cheese, use the low-fat version.
+In this recipe, I used low-fat mozzarella cheese with 10% fat.
 But don’t overdo it!
 If it’s low fat it doesn’t mean you can eat as much as you like!
-Actually, don’t cover your pizza with cheese completely, use limited amount instead.
-I covered my pizza only partially with a sliced mozzarella cheese and have left lots of space as you can see in the picture below.
+Actually, don’t cover your pizza with cheese completely, use a limited amount instead.
+I covered my pizza only partially with sliced mozzarella cheese and have left lots of space as you can see in the picture below.